bietiekay/Overpass-Proxy/README.md

 #### Retrieving statistics at runtime

 - **HTTP:** call `GET /api/statistics` to fetch the current JSON snapshot without touching the interpreter endpoint.
-Tile cache coverage is exposed separately at `GET /api/statistics/cacheCoverage` for clients that only need the cached tile breakdowns, and per-amenity geohash coverage is served at `GET /api/statistics/geohashCoverage` for viewers that visualise hotspots without inventory payloads.
+Tile cache coverage is exposed separately at `GET /api/statistics/cacheCoverage` for clients that only need the cached tile breakdowns, `GET /api/statistics/cacheCoverage/area` scopes cache coverage to a bbox and precision for map viewports, and per-amenity geohash coverage is served at `GET /api/statistics/geohashCoverage` for viewers that visualise hotspots without inventory payloads.
 - **In-process:** the Fastify server wires `RequestStatistics` into the interpreter routes.
 If you add new routes or background jobs, you can inject the same instance and call `await stats.getSnapshot()`, `await stats.getCacheCoverageSnapshot()`, or `await stats.getGeohashCoverageSnapshot()` to retrieve structured data inside the process without another HTTP request.
 - **Time window:** counters continue accumulating until cleared from Redis, so the snapshot survives restarts and day boundaries.